-Loiasis, also known as African eye worm, is caused by the parasitic worm Loa loa.
-It infects 3-40 million people, mostly in West and Central Africa.
+Loiasis, also known as African eye worm, is caused by the parasitic worm Loa loa and affects over 10 million people, mostly in West and Central Africa.
 Loiasis is transmitted through the repeated bites of deerflies (also known as mango flies or mangrove flies) of the genus Chrysops.
 The flies that transmit the parasite breed in the high-canopied rain forest of West and Central Africa.
-In addition to eye worm, the infection is most commonly associated with recurrent episodes of itchy swellings (local angioedema) known as Calabar swellings.
+In addition to the appearance of the adult worm in the eye, the infection is most commonly associated with recurrent episodes of itchy swellings (local angioedema) known as Calabar swellings.

 Loa loa is not being addressed by any elimination programs and represents a major public health issue.
 Its story is closely intertwined with that of another disease: river blindness.
 The fight against river blindness relies on mass administration of over 100 million annual doses of ivermectin, a de-worming drug with an exceptional safety record, except in people suffering from loiasis.
 The worm Loa loa produces an incredible progeny and in extreme cases over 500 million embryos can circulate in the bloodstream of an infected patient.
 Ivermectin rapidly kills all the embryos and the necrotic embryos can lead to a life-threatening inflammatory response.
 The presence of Loa loa infection has limited programs to control or eliminate river blindness (a.k.a. onchocerciasis) and lymphatic filariasis (learn more on Wikipedia, on the CDC website, or in this 2013 Lancet article).